Market Analysts see The Walt Disney Company [DIS] gaining to $120. Time to buy?

-The Walt Disney Company [NYSE: DIS] traded at a high on 12/02/22, posting a 0.85 gain after which it closed the day’ session at $99.43.
-The company report on November 20, 2022 that The Walt Disney Company Board of Directors Appoints Robert A. Iger as Chief Executive Officer.
+The Walt Disney Company [NYSE: DIS] traded at a high on 12/09/22, posting a 0.90 gain after which it closed the day’ session at $93.38.
+The company report on December 8, 2022 that Ad-supported Disney+ Plan Now Available in the U.S. With More Than 100 Advertisers Across All Major Categories at Launch.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.